IBobbyI/IBobbyI/README.md

 ![Header](https://github.com/IBobbyI/IBobbyI/blob/main/42lyon-banner.jpeg)

-## 👋 Hi everyone Boris here and welcome to my Github !👋
+## 👋 Hi everyone, Boris here, and welcome to my Github !👋

 Currently a student at 42 Lyon (France).
 Eager to learn more about C language, i will be posting most of my school projects and subjects i am/was working on.
 <!--